Mind on the Mantra

-Many peeps may not know that I am mad for the mantra, i've been doing japa beads as my chosen meditation for a while now, and for a little monkey mind like mine, the combination of hand and mind movement keeps me largely focussed for at least a second before I lose concentration.
-Mantra is an ancient practice, and rather than me paraphrasing about it, Georg Feuerstein who was an infinitely smart philosopher wrote the following beautiful description of mantra meditation, which I reproduce in full :-)
+Many peeps know that I am mad for the mantra, i've been doing japa beads as my chosen meditation for a while now, and for a little monkey mind like mine, the combination of hand and mind movement keeps me largely focussed for at least a second before I lose concentration :-) Mantra is as easy as grabbing some mala beads, choosing a mantra that resonates with you, and beginning.
+There is no trick to it, just simple loving devotion and focus, its perfect for meditation beginners, and if you really connect with your mantra, can be a divine balm to a turbulent mind.
+Mantra is an ancient practice, and rather than me paraphrasing about it, Georg Feuerstein who was an infinitely smart yogic philosopher wrote the following beautiful description of mantra meditation, (which I reproduce in full with source details below.)

 Mantra recitation, which is called japa (“muttering”) in Sanskrit, has been an important aspect of Yoga practice since Vedic times.
 It consists of the repetition of the same mantra, which can be composed of a single syllable (e.g., om) or a string of mantric sounds (e.g., om namah shivaya).
 As Patanjali reminds us, the yogic path is propelled by practice and dispassion, and significantly, the Sanskrit term for practice--abhyasa—means “repetition.”
 Through repetition we create either positive or negative habit patterns.